scottcarr/scottcarr.github.com/_posts/2016-1-24-my-week-in-llvm.md

 I ensured that my new function was in this module by creating my a new function using [Module::getOrInsertionFunction](http://llvm.org/docs/doxygen/html/Module_8cpp_source.html#l00141).
-I gave the new function has the same type as the original with "_cloned" added to the end.
+I gave the new function the same type as the original, and the same name  with "_cloned" added to the end.

-Then I have a for-loop other both my new function's arguments and the old functions and I map them to each other with a *ValueToValueMapTy* instance.
+Then I have a for-loop other both my new function's arguments and the old function's arguments and I map them to each other with a *ValueToValueMapTy* instance.

-I set *ModuleLevelChanges* to true, even thought I'm not 100% sure what that does.
+I set *ModuleLevelChanges* to true, even though I'm not 100% sure what that does.

-For the *Returns* parameter I made a new vector of return instructions using:
+For the *Returns* parameter, I made a new vector of return instructions using:

 {% highlight cpp%}
 SmallVector<ReturnInst*, 8> returns;
 {% endhighlight%}

 Currently, I do not store this vector anywhere, but I should.
-I'll need to find any the return instructions later in my pass, but that's a job for another day.
+I'll need to find all the return instructions later in my pass, but that's a job for another day.

 For the *NameSuffix* parameter, I passed "_cloned" just so I can always tell if the values are from a cloned function or not.
 In the future I should use a smarter suffix.

 For the other parameters, I just left the default value.